awsdocs/amazon-s3-developer-guide/doc_source/UsingBucket.md

 ## Creating a Bucket<a name="create-bucket-intro"></a>

 Amazon S3 provides APIs for creating and managing buckets\.
 By default, you can create up to 100 buckets in each of your AWS accounts\.
-If you need more buckets, you can increase your bucket limit by submitting a service limit increase\.
+If you need more buckets, you can increase your account bucket limit to a maximum of 1,000 buckets by submitting a service limit increase\.
 To learn how to submit a bucket limit increase, see [AWS Service Limits](https://docs.aws.amazon.com/general/latest/gr/aws_service_limits.html) in the *AWS General Reference*\.

 When you create a bucket, you provide a name and the AWS Region where you want to create the bucket\.
 For information about naming buckets, see [Rules for Bucket Naming](BucketRestrictions.md#bucketnamingrules)\.

 You can store any number of objects in a bucket\.

 You can create a bucket using any of the following methods:
-+ With the console\.
++ Using the console
-+ Programmatically, using the AWS SDKs\.
++ Programmatically, using the AWS SDKs
 **Note**
 If you need to, you can also make the Amazon S3 REST API calls directly from your code\.
 However, this can be cumbersome because it requires you to write code to authenticate your requests\.
 For more information, see [PUT Bucket](https://docs.aws.amazon.com/AmazonS3/latest/API/RESTBucketPUT.html) in the *Amazon Simple Storage Service API Reference*\.